elegant-scipy/elegant-scipy/markdown/ch3.markdown

 radar limits its ability to detect weak echoes.

 ### Windowing, applied

+The range traces in Fig. ([fig:Log range traces]) display a further serious shortcoming.
+The signals $v_{1}$ and $v_{5}$ are composed of pure sinusoids and we would ideally expect the FFT to produce line spectra for these signals.
+The logarithmic plots show steadily increasing values as the peaks are approached from both sides, to such an extent that one of the targets in the plot for $|v_{5}|$ can hardly be distinguished even though it is separated by several range bins from the large target.
+The broadening is caused by *side lobes* in the DFT.
+These are caused by an inherent clash between the properties of the signal we analyzed and the signal produced by the inverse DFT.

 Let's take a look at the signals used thus far in this example, windowed with a Kaiser window with $\beta=6.1$: